timesize/monster-oop/01-front-end-basics/jquery-dom-manipulation/27-28/README.md

         <!-- Nothing here yet! -->
     </body>
 </html>
 ```

-Sites like: github.com, css-tricks.com, and jquery.com (!) all include the jQuery library on their page.
-This means all you have to do is open up your Chrome Developer Console on one of those sites, and you can start playing with jQuery on the page!

 ###### 2. Download a copy of jQuery to host in your own project: